Norham: History

 Its ancient name was Ubbanford.
-Ecgred of Lindisfarne (d.845) replaced a wooden church with one of stone, translated the relics of St. Ceolwulf here.
-Norham is mentioned as the resting-place of St Cuthbert in the early eleventh century text On the Resting-Places of the Saints, and recent research has suggested the possibility that Norham (rather than Chester-le-Street or Durham) may have been the centre of the diocese of Lindisfarne from the ninth century until some time between 1013 and 1031.
+Ecgred of Lindisfarne (d.845) replaced a wooden church with one of stone and translated the relics of St Ceolwulf to it.
+Norham is mentioned as the resting place of St Cuthbert in the early eleventh century text On the Resting-Places of the Saints, and recent research has suggested the possibility that Norham (rather than Chester-le-Street or Durham) may have been the centre of the diocese of Lindisfarne from the ninth century until some time between 1013 and 1031.

-It is the site of the 12th-century Norham Castle, and was for many years the centre for the Norhamshire exclave of County Durham.
+It is the site of the 12th-century Norham Castle and was for many years the centre of the Norhamshire exclave of County Durham.
 It was transferred to Northumberland in 1844.

+The 12th century also saw the construction of the parish church of St Cuthbert, an ambitious work with an aisled nave and long chancel, heavily rebuilt in 1846-52.
+As may be expected from a possession of the bishops of Durham, the details echo contemporary work in Durham Cathedral.

 It was on the Tweed here that Edward I of England met the Scots nobility in 1292 to decide on the future king of Scotland.

 Sir Walter Scott gained fame as a poet, particularly with Marmion set around the Battle of Flodden in 1513.
 It begins: